$ ssh-keygen -t rsa -b 4096 -N '' \ -f <path>/<file_name> (1)

 You must not delete the installation program or the files that the installation program creates.
 Both are required to delete the cluster.

-Optional: You can reduce the number of permissions for the service account that you used to install the cluster.
+account that you used to install the cluster.

 You can install the CLI in order to interact with OpenShift Container Platform using a command-line interface.